Ban on disposable plastic food utensils and single-use bags starts Thursday in Honolulu

 These and other provisions represent the first phase of implementation for Ordinance 19-30, also known as Bill 40 or the Disposable Food Ware Ordinance, originally slated to take effect Jan.
 1 but postponed for 90 days due to pandemic hardships on businesses and to allow for public education.

-The ordinance also amends the city’s plastic bags ban by modifying the definition of “plastic checkout bags,” now defined as plastic carryout bags with handles, not designed for long-term re-use, for carrying groceries, prepared foods or other retail goods, and thin, flexible “plastic film bags”; still permissible are handle-less bags in which customers place loose produce, nuts, grains, coffee and baked goods, or handle-less bags used to keep frozen foods, meat, fish, flowers or potted plants from leaking moisture.
+The ordinance also amends the city’s plastic- bag ban by modifying the definition of “plastic checkout bags,” now defined as plastic carryout bags with handles, not designed for long-term reuse, for carrying groceries, prepared food or other retail goods, and thin, flexible “plastic film bags”; still permissible are handleless bags in which customers place loose produce, nuts, grains, coffee and baked goods, or handleless bags used to keep frozen foods, meat, fish, flowers or potted plants from leaking moisture.

-And in the food ware category, containers made of polystyreme foam, such as coffee cups and clamshells, cannot be sold, provided, or offered for sale or use at city facilities, city-authorized concessions, city-sponsored/permitted events, or City programs.
+And in the food ware category, containers made of polystyrene foam, such as coffee cups and clamshells, cannot be sold, provided or offered for sale or use at city facilities, city-authorized concessions, city-sponsored/permitted events or city programs.

 In the ordinance’s second phase, enforceable beginning Jan.
-1, 2022, polystyrene foam food ware and disposable plastic food and service ware will be banned for use by all Honolulu businesses, except as packaging for raw food, prepackaged food and shelf stable food.
+1, polystyrene foam food ware and disposable plastic food and service ware will be banned for use by all Honolulu businesses except as packaging for raw food, prepackaged food and shelf-stable food.

-Vendors can apply for exemptions; for more information, visit opala.org, where the ordinance can be viewed in full, or email ENV’s Recycling Branch at businessrecycle@honolulu.gov, or call (808) 768-3200 (Ext.
-6).
+Vendors can apply for exemptions; for more information, visit opala.org, where the ordinance can be viewed in full, or call 768-3200, ext.
+6.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.